-Mean duration of hospitalization is estimated to range from 3 to 12 days.
-Most children recover without debilitating sequelae with the tracheal mucosa fully healing without permanent damage.
+The mean duration of hospitalization ranges from three to 12 days.
+Most children recover without debilitating sequelae, with the tracheal mucosa fully healing without permanent damage.
 However, subglottic stenosis has been reported secondary to endotracheal intubation with an inflamed airway, and this is an additional reason an uncuffed endotracheal tube is preferred by many pediatric intensivists in this situation.
-Mortality has been estimated in 2% to 3% of patients due to primary respiratory failure with cardiac arrest, cerebral anoxia, acute respiratory distress syndrome (ARDS), pulmonary edema, pneumothorax, toxic shock syndrome, and septic shock.
-These incidences are rare with septic shock seen in 2% to 6%, cardiorespiratory arrest in 2% to 3%, ARDS in 1% to 3% and the remainder of complications listed in one percent or less of patients.
+Mortality has been estimated at 2% to 3% of patients due to primary respiratory failure with cardiac arrest, cerebral anoxia, acute respiratory distress syndrome (ARDS), pulmonary edema, pneumothorax, toxic shock syndrome, and septic shock.
+These incidences are rare with septic shock seen in 2% to 6%, cardiorespiratory arrest in 2% to 3%, ARDS in 1% to 3%, and the remainder of complications listed in one percent or less of patients.
 Prevention is aimed at vaccination against viral syndromes (measles and influenza) and pneumococcus, especially in immunocompromised children.

-Bacterial tracheitis is a serious disorder of the airways which is best managed by an interprofessional team that includes an anesthesiologist, ENT surgeon, an infectious disease expert, thoracic surgeon, and an intensivist.
-The condition can rapidly compromise the airways leading to sudden death if not promptly appropriately managed.
+Bacterial tracheitis is a serious disorder of the airways which is best managed by an interprofessional team that includes an anesthesiologist, otolaryngologist, an infectious disease expert, and an intensivist.
+The condition can rapidly compromise the airway leading to sudden death if not promptly appropriately managed.
 Pulmonary toilet is paramount, whether via voluntary coughing and nebulizer treatments with the addition of mucolytics, or via endotracheal intubation and frequent suctioning and mechanical ventilation.
 Surgical airways are rarely required but must be prepared for.
-Besides antibiotics, the patient may need close monitoring and airway precautions, with any a low threshold for intubation if symptoms fail to respond to more conservative therapies.
-Some patients do require prolonged mechanical ventilation and others may suffer from hypoxic injury, ARDS, and barotrauma as a result of mechanical ventilation.
-The outcomes in immunocompromised patients is guarded.
+Besides antibiotics, the patient will need close monitoring and airway precautions, with any a low threshold for intubation if symptoms fail to respond to more conservative therapies.
+Some patients do require prolonged mechanical ventilation.
+The outcomes in immunocompromised patients are much more guarded.